Information and guidance for troubleshooting some of the most common issues that might be found in the Java 2D API.

 -Dsun.java2d.pmoffscreen=falseproperty either by passing it to the Java runtime, or by setting it programmatically using the System.setProperty() API.

-Note:This property must be set prior to any GUI-related operations because it is read only once.
+Note:This property must be set before any GUI-related operations because it is read only once.

 It is preferable to use the simplest primitive possible to achieve the desired visual effect.